Praveen-43/Praveen-43/README.md

 - 👋 Hi, I’m @PRAVEEN KUMAR
 - 👀 I’m interested in learning and surfing
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 Mechanical Engineer to Full Stack Developer
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me mechpraveen755@gmail.com